sei40kr/yonvim/README.md

 ## Configuration

+You can write your Yonvim configuration in `~/.config/yvim/config.lua`.

 | Variable               | Default value | Description                                                                                                                                                                      |
 | :--------------------- | :------------ | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `yvim.leader`          | `" "` (Space) | The leader key.
 See `:h mapleader` for details.                                                                                                                                  |